focusmatic/webapp-boilerplate/README.md

 	$ npm install

-every node's dependencies will be download and install.
+every node's dependencies will be downloaded and installed.

 ## Conventions